 A more valuable probability density function with many applications is the binomial distribution.
 This distribution will compute probabilities for any binomial process.
-A binomial process is any case where there are only two possibilities in any one trial, called successes and failures.
+A binomial process, often called a Bernoulli process after the first person to fully develop its properties, is any case where there are only two possible outcomes in any one trial, called successes and failures.
 It gets its name from the binary number system where all numbers are reduced to either 1's or 0's, which is the basis for computer technology and CD music recordings.